supabase/dbdev/cli/README.md

 Commands:
-  get      Download a package version publish  Upload a pacakge to the package index sign-up  Create a user account
+  get      Download a package version publish  Upload a package to the package index sign-up  Create a user account
 ```

 ### sign-up

 ```
 $ dbdev sign-up --help